 Here, the forebay is made of a waterproofed box situated between the power canal (power conduit) and the penstock.
 A loosely fitting elbow is inserted between the penstock inlet and the main penstock pipe.
 Flow to the penstock is cut off by pulling the cord so that the inlet is out of the water.
 The plugged drain is used to periodically empty out sand and leaves or else this can be shoveled out.
 The perforated pipe end further reduces litter intake.
-Here the number of holes is important so that flow is not obstructed.
-To allow optimal, uninterrupted flow, the open part of the inlet screen should be at least four times the open area of the penstock.
-For example, if using the recommended 110mm diameter penstock then 95×1 cm diameter holes should be drilled into the inlet screen (or 380×0.5 cm diameter holes etc.).
-The length of the inlet screen doesn't matter, so long as the minimum number of holes can be added.
-Bore casing with narrow, long slits is ideal.
+Here the number of holes is important so that flow is not obstructed and 50% of the pipe end's surface area should be drilled with 1cm holes.